Suzanne Aubert

-The process for Suzanne Aubert's canonisation as a saint was commenced in 2010.
+The process for Suzanne Aubert's beatification was commenced in 2010.

 Biography

 Early years

 Marie Henriette Suzanne Aubert was born at St Symphorien-de-Lay, a small village not far from Lyon.
-Aubert's mother, Clarice, worked for Church welfare organizations and her father, Louis, was a huissier.
-Aubert had three brothers—Alphonse, Louis and Camille—and the family was middle class and respectable.
+Aubert's mother, Clarice, worked for Church welfare organizations, and her father, Louis, was a huissier.
+Aubert had three brothers—Alphonse, Louis, and Camille—and the family was middle-class and respectable.

 When Aubert was about two years old, she fell through the icy surface of a pond onto some rocks below and became temporarily crippled and blind.
 Because of this traumatic incident and the premature death of her disabled brother Louis, she developed an enduring empathy for people with disabilities.
 Aubert recovered the use of her limbs and most of her eyesight but was left with a cast in one eye.
 Her mother Clarice was diagnosed with cancer in 1845 but was cured - a recovery attributed by some to a miracle at the shrine of Fourvière.

 Although Aubert's childhood illness slowed her education, she quickly made up lost ground at a boarding school under the care of the Benedictine nuns of La Rochette.
-Aubert went on to study music, fine arts, needlework, languages and literature; she was an exceptional reader and read classical and devotional books.
+Aubert went on to study music, fine arts, needlework, languages, and literature; she was an exceptional reader and read classical and devotional books.
 Aubert later taught herself Spanish in order to read the writings of St. Teresa of Avila in the original text.
 Aubert also learned cooking and household skills at home.